ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 **Namespace** is a class of elements like addresses, file locations, etc., in which each element has a name unique to that class, although it may be shared with elements in other classes.

+**Tags** which can be applied by authors and site visitors are grouped into various namespaces.
+Such hierarchies allow taxonomies to be built and these taxonomies are global throughout AEM.

 **Leaf tag** is a tag that doesn't have child tags.